garthtarr/mplot/docs/pages/mplot/mplot_artificial.md

 help("artificialeg", package = "mplot")
 ```

-A scatterplot matrix of the data and the estimated pairwise correlations are given in Figure \ref{pairsplot}.
+A scatterplot matrix of the data and the estimated pairwise correlations are given in Figure \ref{pairsplot} @fig:description.
 There are no outliers and we have not positioned the observations in a subspace of the artificially generated data set.
 All variables, while related, originate from a Gaussian distribution.
 Fitting the full model yields no individually significant variables.

 ```s
 require("mplot")